alissaom/slate/source/index.md

 # Introduction

-The Clarifai API is an image and video recognition service.
+The Clarifai API is REST-ful HTTP service that provides image and video recognition.

 The best way to understand the power of our API is to see it in action with our [demo](http://clarifai.com) where you can